 - Physical agitation during the process: this may be air bubbles or using a foam brush.
 This will speed up the process.

-I have created a spreadsheet document that calculates (minimum) required quantity of etchant.
+I have created a spreadsheet document that calculates the (minimum) of the required quantity of etchant.
 Simply type in your specific board numbers and it will calculate the rest:

 The best method I’ve found works for me is pictured here: